kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 ##### Lifespan

-*   The identifier **must** exist and be immutable for the duration of a cluster’s membership in a ClusterSet, and as long as a `clusterset.k8s.io` claim exists.
+*   The identifier **must** exist and be immutable for the duration of a cluster’s membership in a ClusterSet, and as long as a `clusterset.k8s.io` claim referring to that cluster in that ClusterSet exists.
 *   The identifier **must** exist for the lifespan of a cluster.
 *   The identifier **may** be immutable for the lifespan of a cluster.